Health Benefits of Cauliflower

 Wait, before we go any further – just a word on cruciferous vegetables – these are of the family Brassicaceae (also called Cruciferae) and are widely cultivated, with many genera (or species) being raised for food production all over the world.
-This family of vegetable includes the more popular cabbage, cress, bok choy and broccoli.
+This family of vegetables includes the more popular cabbage, cress, bok choy, and broccoli.
 Health Benefits of Cauliflower

 So, why should you include this particular cruciferous vegetable in your regular diet?

 For starters, there are several dozen studies linking cauliflower-containing diets to cancer prevention, particularly with respect to many of the more common ones: breast cancer, colon cancer, prostate cancer, and ovarian cancer.
-This shouldn’t come as a big surprise, since cauliflower provides crucial nutrients in support of the three body systems that are closely connected with cancer prevention and, by extension, a healthily functioning body.
+This shouldn’t come as a big surprise, since cauliflower provides crucial nutrients in support of the three-body systems.
+Which has a close connection with cancer prevention and, by extension, a healthily functioning body.
 These three systems are (1) the body’s detoxification system, (2) its antioxidant system, and (3) its anti-inflammatory system.
-In any of these 3 systems, chronic imbalances can easily increase the risk of cancer, and when imbalances occur in all three systems simultaneously, the risk of cancer increases significantly.
+In any of these 3 systems, chronic imbalances can easily increase the risk of cancer.
+When imbalances occur in all three systems simultaneously, the risk of cancer increases significantly.
 Health Benefits of Cauliflower

 Cauliflower for detox